aticio/linux-notes/PATH.md

 Controls the command search path.
-Contains a list of directories.
+Contains a list of [[Directory]]es.